 The term DASH ("drift-and-shift", Momcheva et al., 2016) was originally adopted to describe the observing strategy of taking a series of WFC3/IR exposures of many targets within one orbit while the telescope is being guided under gyroscope control, thus avoiding the overhead cost of acquiring a new pair of guide stars for every slew between targets of greater than about 2 arcmin.
-A WFC3/IR sample sequence comprised of short exposure times is selected to avoid image smearing within each time step, and the differential samples in one exposure are later aligned and combined to compensate for the greater drift due to gyroscope control.
-The technique was designed to allow users to carry out shallow large-scale mosaic observations with the WFC3/IR camera, but has since been adapted to efficiently observe a collection of bright targets within a field ~1 deg across with WFC3/IR subarray apertures (which have shorter time steps for a given sample sequence) and WFC3 /UVIS subarray apertures.
-More detailed discussions of HST guiding and considerations for program design are given in Section 7.10.6.
-A brief discussion of WFC3/UVIS observations is given here.
+A WFC3/IR sample sequence comprised of short exposure times was selected to avoid image smearing within each time step, and the differential samples in one exposure are later aligned and combined to compensate for the greater drift due to gyroscope control.
+The technique was designed to allow users to carry out shallow large-scale mosaic observations with the WFC3/IR camera, but was later adapted to efficiently observe a collection of bright targets within a field ~1 deg across with WFC3/IR subarray apertures (which have shorter time steps for a given sample sequence) and WFC3/UVIS subarray apertures.

-Given that WFC3/UVIS is read-out as a traditional CCD, it is necessary to specify short exposure times in place of the non-destructive reads made in an IR sample sequence in a DASH program.
-Subarray apertures are used to increase the number of exposures that can be fit into the on-board buffer before a time-consuming serial buffer dump must be made.
-Note, however, that specifying small subarray apertures is risky, especially towards the end of an orbit, when the high drift rates could cause a target to fall outside the aperture.
-A mitigating strategy is to specify increasing subarray sizes as the orbit progresses, to allow for the uncertainty in predicting the drift.
-As discussed in Section 7.10.6, DASH visits should be limited to one orbit, and the exposures in an orbit should be grouped into a non-interruptible sequence container in APT.
-The first exposure should be taken using guide stars to start the observations with accurate positioning.
+Given that WFC3/UVIS is read-out as a traditional CCD, it was necessary to specify short exposure times when designing UVIS DASH observations in place of the non-destructive reads made in an IR sample sequence in a DASH program.
+Subarray apertures were used to increase the number of exposures that could fit into the on-board buffer before a time-consuming serial buffer dump must be made.
+Specifying small subarray apertures was considered risky, especially towards the end of an orbit, since the high drift rates could cause a target to fall outside the aperture.
+One mitigating strategy was to specify increasing subarray sizes as the orbit progressed, to allow for the uncertainty in predicting the drift.
+As discussed in Section 7.10.6, it was recommended that DASH visits be limited to one orbit, the exposures in an orbit grouped into a non-interruptible sequence container in APT, and the first exposure taken using guide stars to start the observations with accurate positioning.